Apply for Admission

 Degree seeking applicants must be specific in indicating their proposed degrees and graduate majors.
 Please see the listing for the curriculum in which you wish to study.
 See Graduate Degree Programs.

 SOCIAL SECURITY NUMBER

 The social security number is required for identification purposes.
 Applicants who do not have a social security number must obtain it from the Social Security Office before submitting this application.
 (This requirement does not apply to international students.)

 In addition to other requirements, international students must submit evidence of English proficiency.
-The Educational Testing Service (ETS) should send results of the Test of English as a Foreign Language (TOEFL) to the Graduate School.
+Acceptable scores of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) should send to the Graduate School.
 If the applicant has a bachelor's degree from a U.S. institution, or from a country whose official language is English, TOEFL scores are not required.
-All international applicants are required to submit acceptable test scores (GRE, MAT, GMAT, etc.) to the Graduate School prior to admission.
+All international applicants are required to submit program specific test scores (GRE, MAT, GMAT, etc.) to the Graduate School prior to admission.
 Applicants must also certify that financial arrangements for support have been made.
 International applicants must submit official transcripts or authorized school records with a listing of courses and grades received; applicants must furnish transcript(s) evaluated by an international educational credential agency.
 Complete requirements can be found on our International Graduate Student webpage.

 APPEALS/PETITIONS FOR ADMISSION

 APPEAL/PETITION PROCESS FOR: ADMISSION DECISION, READMISSION FOLLOWING SUSPENSION, RETENTION IN DEGREE PROGRAM, TIME EXTENSION FOR COMPLETING DEGREE REQUIREMENTS.